nhsconnect/prm-practice-migration/guide/02-technical-survey.md

 * __Hardware__ – All Hardware, such as client PCs, servers, arrivals kiosk, call display etc should be checked to ensure that they meet the required minimum specification for running the Target System.
 For dispensing practices, barcode scanner and label printer compatibility also need to be checked.
 * __Network__ – Any existing network issues that may require addressing and may require extra chargeable engineering services, post go live,
-* __3rd party application/software compatibility__ - Applications that the Practice may use that are not part of the existing/old principal clinical system but may be connecting to it.
+* __3rd party application/software compatibility__ - Applications that the Practice may use that are not part of the existing/old principal clinical solution but may be connecting to it.
 For example, DocMan or Apollo Scan for document scanning and management